jellyfish1456/AOI-defect-detection/README.md

 # Honor

-In private score gets  99.42500 % accuracy.
+In private score gets  99.42500 % in accuracy.

 # Notice